Cheesidibbl/Cheesidibbl/README.md

 - 👋 Hi, I’m @Cheesidibbl
 - 👀 I’m interested in ... coding and games
 - 🌱 I’m currently learning ...
-CSS javascript, java, and HTML
+CSS javascript, javascript, HTML, and SQL.
 - 💞️ I’m looking to collaborate on ... anything I can
 - 📫 How to reach me ...
 You can't contact me just yet (I don't think)
 - 😄 Pronouns: ...
 He/Him